silverfly1992/stereo-matching-dpc/README.md

 Stereo matching successfully completed on the device.
 The processed image has been written to ../res/disparity.png
 ```
-The saved disparity map is as follows:
+The calculated disparity map is shown as follows:

 ![image](https://github.com/silverfly1992/stereo-matching-dpc/blob/main/images/disparity.png)